column-tax/column-tax-web-sample/README.md

 ### Starting The Sample Backend
 Requirements:
-- Update these values in `app.js` with your Column Tax client id and secret key
+- Update these values in `app.js` with your Column Tax client id and secret key.
+The client id and secret key should **not** be exposed in the frontend application for security purposes.
+Please keep these keys in the backend application only.
 ```javascript
 const clientId = '<client_id>'
 const clientSecret = '<client_secret>'